“Kevin Sullivan attacked the psyche and would leave you uncomfortable and bewildered.”

 Robert Lamb, in his article "How Satanic Panic Worked," offers, "Witchcraft theorists and interrogators of the 15th century obtained their testimony through intimidation and torture — and as such the confessions of their victims matched and even exceeded their expectations for supernatural evil and debauchery."

-Fast forward to the 1930s and ’40s pulp magazines where we begin to see lurid half, nude women in distress on the covers along with “forbidden” satanic rituals, torture, witchcraft, and even murder as themes used in order to sell these cheap publications.
+Fast forward to the 1930s and ’40s pulp magazines where we begin to see lurid half, nude women in distress on the covers along with "forbidden" satanic rituals, torture, witchcraft, and even murder as themes used to sell these cheap publications.

 In 1966, Anton LaVey created quite a media buzz when he founded the Church of Satan in San Francisco, California.
 This fascination with the occult became prevalent in many films in the ‘60s like "Rosemary’s Baby" and "The Devil Rides Out," which further perpetuated the fear of murderous satanic cults, the devil, and the occult.
 The decade closed out with the shocking "Manson Family Murders" and the "The Zodiac Killer."

 The early ’70s had heavy metal bands that started adopting cryptic messages and symbolism into their music that many detractors claim alluded to satanism and the occult.
 On-screen, we got "The Wicker Man" and Damien in "The Omen."
 Serial killers from the decade include David Berkowitz, "Son of Sam," Ted Bundy, and "The Killer Clown" John Wayne Gacy.
 Jim Jones in 1978 founded the "Peoples Temple" religious movement, where 900 people in Guyana died after ingesting cyanide-laced kool-aid, becoming the biggest mass murder-suicide in history.

 All the above, along with many fake or exaggerated accounts that were later proven false, spawned the term "Satanic Panic" later in the ‘80s.